Home » “During These Uncertain Times…”

 “During These Uncertain Times…”

 We are living in crazy times.
 With that comes less patience, more stress, and more folks lashing out.
-Now is when that extra little effort, respect, and courtesy is what we all need.
+Now is when that extra little effort, respect, and courtesy are what we all need.

 With this post, I hope to help everyone consider how their communications can impact others in both positive and, sadly, sometimes harmful ways.